thestormforge/examples/webserver/sf-perftest-metrics/README.md

 ## Create an experiment

 You need `stormforge` version 2.0.0 or newer for this example.
-Additionally, you need to have the `forge` tool setup as described [here](https://docs.stormforger.com/guides/getting-started/).
+Optionally, you may install the `forge` tool setup as described [here](https://docs.stormforger.com/guides/getting-started/) to create your test-cases via the CLI.

 Generate an experiment and launch it using `stormforge generate experiment -f app.yaml | kubectl apply -f -`